Salt Lake City Intermodal Hub: Future plans

 Future expansion of the FrontRunner is anticipated to include service north to Brigham City and south to Payson.

 There have been studies regarding the feasibility of resuming Amtrak's Desert Wind and Pioneer routes.
 In 2022, the Federal Railroad Administration began a study to identify intercity passenger routes for further evaluation and funding.
 Out of the 15 routes identified, two routes that ran through Salt Lake City were featured.
 Included is a Los Angeles, California to Denver, Colorado; and a Seattle, Washington to Denver, Colorado route.
 Further evaluation and funding would be required to proceed with creating such routes.

 UTA eventually plans to relocate its nearby headquarters to a new building adjacent to the Intermodal Hub.
 This would coincide with redevelopment of the area between the Intermodal Hub and the Rio Grande Depot by the Redevelopment Agency (RDA) of Salt Lake City, a project known as Station Center.
 Plans call for large amounts of new housing and office development, and in 2021 the University of Utah entered into an agreement with the RDA to acquire land in the Station Center project area for a satellite campus.
 While current plans label the historic Rio Grande Depot as a "barrier to development" because of the way it blocks 300 South street, some citizens are calling for it to once again become the city's principal train station by diverting rail traffic along the still-existing 500 West right-of-way.

+The Rio Grande Plan is a separate proposal to move Amtrak and FrontRunner service from the intermodal hub back to the historic Rio Grande Depot, placing downtown rail traffic below grade along 500 West.